• Skip to main content

 How to Prevent It

 Schedule some time to do some running in front of a mirror.
 You can also set your phone up so that it records you.
-Check whether there are any flaws in your form by watching a replay.
-Have you rounded your shoulders forward?
-Or getting close to your ears?
+Watching the replay, what’s happening?
+Are your shoulders rounded and forward?
+Or are they pulling upwards, getting close to your ears?

 7. Tendency for Migraines